Thank you for thinking about membership at Congregation B’nai B’rith.

-You do not need to be a member to participate in CBB’s programs.
-All are welcome to join us for Shabbat and Holy Day worship, to attend our adult education classes, to join in our community service projects, and so forth.
+We are happy to have open doors, and welcome you to explore CBB without pressure to join.
+All are welcome to join us for Shabbat and Holy Day worship, to attend our adult education classes, to join in our community service projects, and more.
 Some people attend these activities for years without becoming synagogue members, and we welcome them.

 Membership is a Decision

-iii. communication.
-We can only work together if we are all communicating with each other effectively—expressing ourselves clearly and listening closely.
-This includes sharing information about the life of the community, and also about our individual lives, our joys and sorrows, our searching and our discoveries.
+Communication.
+Our community culture is grounded in effective communication—expressing ourselves clearly and listening closely.
+This includes sharing information about the life of the community, our individual lives, our joys and sorrows, our searching and our discoveries.

-For more information about joining the Temple or the membership process please contact Elizabeth Gaynes firstname.lastname@example.org, Executive Director.
-The Temple number is 805-964-7869.
+We look forward to welcoming you!
+For more information about joining CBB or the membership process, please contact Executive Director Elizabeth Gaynes at firstname.lastname@example.org / 805-964-7869.